Indatus/gopher/README.md

 # Callbot

 A stand-alone PHP package for testing telecom dial-in apps.
-Callbot provides a simple CLI interface for making batches of test via Twilio by simply running a command on the CLI.
+Callbot provides a simple CLI interface for making batches of test calls.
+It is configured to use Twilio out of the box, but can be configured to use any similar service.

 ## Amazon S3 Setup